axibase/atsd/installation/cloudera.md

 By default ATSD initiates a major HBase compaction of its key data tables on a daily schedule.

-Since major compactions may overload the cluster, increase the default interval or initiate the compactions externally, for example via Cloudera Manager:
+Since major compactions place a heavy load on the cluster, increase the default interval or initiate the compactions externally, for example via Cloudera Manager:

 ![](./images/cm_major_compaction.png)